TommyLin/focus-stacking/doc/README.rst

 1. Get a clear and focused source image (image1)
 2. Smooth souce image with a set of mask by Gaussian blur kernel
-3. Through the focus stacking API [focus_stacking]_ to combine these blurred images into image2
+3. Through the focus stacking to combine these blurred images into image2
 4. Calculate SSIM of image1 and image2 to tell the performance of focus stacking algorism.

 Coding Style Check